peachpiecompiler/peachpie-docs/docs/get-started.md

     dotnet build
     ```

 This kind of project can be used purely as a dependency to other projects.
 Containing classes and interfaces are exposed as regular .NET types.
-Containing script files and globals functions are also accessible, either by (PeachPie API)[api-reference] or seamlessly within another PHP project that references this library.
+Containing script files and globals functions are also accessible, either by [PeachPie API](api) or seamlessly within another PHP project that references this library.

 ## Development Environment